Last updated on August 7th, 2023

 After spending 2 winters in Turkey in two completely different cities and traveling all around the country during this season, I’ve learned a thing or two about Turkish winter.

 Now, personally, I think winter is actually one of those times when some regions of Turkey are at their best (sorry summer), but it can also be a bit of a tricky season for travel if you’re not properly prepared.

 So this is why I thought to write down these tips and let you know what to expect.
 And I think you’ll want to book yourself some flights!

 What is the Weather in Turkey in Winter Like?

 Turkey as a country is huge and winter weather depends on the region.
 On one trip you can experience all 5 types of weather if you are traveling around and not staying in just one region.

-The information I am sharing below is about weather and climate in Turkish popular destinations.
-If you need a more detailed weather report for a lesser-visited city or town, refer to the weather forecast but with no more than 2 weeks in advance.
+The information I am sharing below is about the weather and climate in Turkish popular destinations.
+If you need a more detailed weather report for a lesser-visited town or village, refer to the weather forecast but with no more than 2 weeks in advance.